Complex care at home: What it is and who qualifies

 Key insights

-• Complex care supports people with significant and ongoing healthcare needs, often due to chronic illness, disability, or recovery from serious injury.
+• Complex care supports people with substantial, ongoing healthcare needs, often due to chronic illness, disability, or recovery from serious injury.

-• Eligibility for NHS-funded continuing healthcare (CHC) depends on whether a person’s primary need is a health need, assessed through a structured process by Clinical Commissioning Groups (CCGs).
+• Eligibility for NHS-funded continuing healthcare (CHC) depends on whether a person’s primary need is a health need, assessed by a multidisciplinary team through Clinical Commissioning Groups (CCGs).

 What is complex care?